melihaltun/Nth_root_finder/README.md

 # Nth_root_finder
-Finds the n_th root of a rational number using Newton's method
+Finds the n_th root of a rational number using Newton's method:

 Matlab / Octave implementation of a root finding algorithm using Newton's method.
 Given a number x and an a root n, the code returns the nth root of the given number.
-Here are a couple of examples:
+Below are a couple of examples:

    findRoot(-128,7)